Posted on: July 20, 2023

 The early years foundation stage (EYFS) statutory framework sets standards for children’s learning, development and welfare from birth to five years old.
 These standards, which must be met by school and childcare providers, were created to make sure that young children develop and learn safely.

-The EYFS statutory framework for the early years foundation stage (EYFS) aims to help young children stay safe while learning and developing in a healthy environment.
+The EYFS statutory framework for EYFS aims to help young children stay safe while gaining new skills and supporting their learning and holistic development.

 What are the EYFS seven areas of learning and development?

 The main focus of EYFS is learning and development.
 As such, the EYFS has highlighted three prime areas and four specific areas of learning and development that childcare providers must center children’s activities and experiences around.